-There are two vector morphing modes: SHITCH and SHOOTH.
-To select 'switch' mode press $\textcircled{}{}$ $\bigstar$ .
-To enter 'smooth' mode press $\textcircled{}{}$ $\bigstar$ .
-You can change modes at any point even when the vector morphing overview is not shown.
+There are two vector morphing modes: SRITCH and SMOOTH.
+To select 'switch' mode press h \bigstar .
+To enter 'smooth' mode press h \bigstar .
+You can change modes only when the vector morphing overview is shown.

 In SETTCH mode as the morph position moves to a new dominant patch the discrete patch settings are suddenly switched over to match those of the new dominant preset.
 Discrete settings include parameters such as LFO waveshape, EG trigger settings and filter routing - any settings that cannot be smoothly adjusted.
-In SMOOTH mode only the continuously variable parameters are adjusted (e.g LFO speed, offsets, EG attack), the discrete patch settings are not changed.
+In SHOOTH mode only the continuously variable parameters are adjusted (e.g LFO amount, offsets, EG attack), the discrete patch settings are not changed.

-To exit the vector morphing mode press $\frac{1}{2}$ $\leftarrow$ .
-The blend at that point is automatically stored into preset 5.
-The name of preset 5 will be changed to
+To exit the vector morphing mode press 👆 🗲 .
+The blend at that point is automatically stored into slot #5.
+The name of the patch in slot #5 will be changed to

-UM $\times \times - \times \times - \times \times - \times \times$ where the xx values are the blend amounts in percent from the presets 1-4.
+UM $\times \times - \times \times - \times \times - \times \times$ where the xx values are the blend amounts in percent from the patches in slots #1-#4.